Accessory Dwelling Units

 What is the maximum square footage allowed?

-- An attached accessory dwelling unit, including internal conversions of existing primary living space, shall be permitted but shall not exceed fifty percent (50%) of the existing primary dwelling gross floor area, garage area excluded.
-Notwithstanding this requirement, an eight hundred (800) square-foot accessory dwelling unit shall be allowed.
+An attached accessory dwelling unit, including internal conversions of existing primary living space, shall be permitted but shall not exceed fifty percent (50%) of the existing primary dwelling gross floor area, garage area excluded.
+Notwithstanding this requirement, an 850 square-foot one-bedroom or 1,000 square-foot two-or-more-bedroom accessory dwelling unit shall be allowed.

 What is the height limit?